-- 1 Total dissolved solids is defined in the Dictionary. - 2 Water quality target ranges for the groundwater sources are defined in the Water Quality Management Plan: GW9 Murrumbidgee Alluvium Water Resource Plan, which will be available on the Department's website. - 3 Priority locations for maintaining salinity levels are located in the Lower Murrumbidgee Deep Groundwater Source and Lower Murrumbidgee Shallow Groundwater Source. - (c) to contribute to the prevention of structural damage to aquifers of the groundwater sources resulting from groundwater extraction.
+- 1 Total dissolved solids is defined in the Dictionary. - Water quality target ranges for the groundwater sources are defined in the Water Quality Management Plan: GW12 Macquarie-Castlereagh Alluvium Water Resource Plan. - 3 Priority locations for maintaining salinity levels are located in the Lower Macquarie Zone 3 Groundwater Source and the Lower Macquarie Zone 6 Groundwater Source. - (c) to contribute to the prevention of structural damage to aquifers of the groundwater sources resulting from groundwater extraction.

 Note.
-Structural damage to an aquifer is defined in the Dictionary.
+Structural damage to an aquifer is defined in the Dictionary

-- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water for the environment in excess of the limits to the availability of water,

-Note.
-Part 4 reserves all water remaining above the long-term average annual extraction limits and the Basin Plan long-term average sustainable diversion limits for the environment.

-(b) manage extractions under access licences and basic landholder rights within the limits to the availability of water,

-Note.
-Part 6 manages extraction of groundwater within the long-term average annual extraction limits and the Basin Plan long-term average sustainable diversion limits.

-(c) manage the construction and use of water supply works to minimise impacts on high priority groundwater-dependent ecosystems and groundwater quality.

-Note.
-Part 9 sets provisions that manage the location, construction and use of water supply works to prevent impacts on high priority groundwater-dependent ecosystems and groundwater quality.

-(4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to achieving the broad objective.
+- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water for the environment in excess of the limits to the availability of water, - Note.
+Part 4 reserves all water remaining above the long-term average annual extraction limits and the Basin Plan long-term average sustainable diversion limits for the environment. - (b) manage extractions under access licences and basic landholder rights within the limits to the availability of water, - Note.
+Part 6 manages extraction of groundwater within the long-term average annual extraction limits and the Basin Plan long-term average sustainable diversion limits. - (c) manage the construction and use of water supply works to minimise impacts on high priority groundwater-dependent ecosystems and groundwater quality. - Note.
+Part 9 sets provisions that manage the location, construction and use of water supply works to prevent impacts on high priority groundwater-dependent ecosystems and from sources of contaminated water. - (4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to achieving the broad objective.